bfxdev/OBS/Getting-Started-With-OBS-Scripting.md

 ### Import of obspython or obslua

-At the top of the script, insert a line as following:
+At the top of the script, insert some line(s) as following:

 - In a Python script, it is mandatory to import the `obspython` module because the interpreter is not embedded.
 By convention, it is imported as `obs` (and we import already some additional Python modules):